 Foxtail millet is a rich source of dietary fiber, quality proteins, essential minerals, and bioactive compounds such as polyphenols and antioxidants, which contribute to its functional food attributes.
 Its low glycemic index and gluten-free nature make it particularly beneficial in managing lifestyle-related disorders, including diabetes, cardiovascular diseases, and obesity.
 Emerging evidence also suggests its role in improving gut health and reducing oxidative stress.

 In processing technologies and molecular breeding have opened new opportunities for enhancing yield, nutritional quality, and stress tolerance in foxtail millet.
 However, challenges related to consumer awareness, value chain development, and large-scale adoption persist.
-In the conclusion foxtail is the promising climate-smart crop with benefits for both public health and sustainable agriculture.
+In the conclusion, foxtail is a promising climate-smart crop with benefits for both public health and sustainable agriculture.
 To maximize its potential in future food systems, research, governmental support, and market integration need to be enhanced.

 Keywords: (Foxtail millet, climate-resilient crops, nutritional security, low glycemic index, antioxidants, bioactive compounds)